philipxlee/baba-is-you/README.md

 is like to work with multiple people using sprints.
 * This project also reinforced the importance of setting realistic objectives and forcing yourself to meet your deadlines so that the team is not experiencing blockers.
+* The project has made me appreciate how smaller individual goals can work so interdependently and come together to achieve a beautiful larger goal.
+I have developed a great understanding of working in large code and large, distributed teams.

 * [PUT MORE HERE]